Skip to content

 bm teams sync

-This creates member workspaces with the target project clone, .botminter/ team repo clone, surfaced files (PROMPT.md, CLAUDE.md, ralph.yml), and assembled .claude/agents/.
+This creates workspace repos for each member with the team repo as a team/ submodule, project forks as projects/ submodules, copied context files (PROMPT.md, CLAUDE.md, ralph.yml), and assembled .claude/agents/.

 5. Add project-specific knowledge